🛠 Hardware Fix

 Final Thoughts

-Start with simple steps like trying another port or restarting.
+Start with simple steps like trying another port or restarting your computer before moving to advanced fixes.